 Telephone : +62 823 3027 2304

-Located in Denpasar, this museum is definitely a heritage centre that depicts Balinese culture and history.
+Again, likely Bajra Sandhi, because this is one of the museums in Denpasar, it is less frequented by tourists.
+This museum is definitely a heritage centre that depicts Balinese culture and history.
 Built in the early 30’s, Bali Museum has four main structures.
 In Tabanan, visitors can see musical instruments and theatrical masks.
 In Karangasem, paintings and sculptures are on display.
 If you are interested in the local textile industry and its history, you can see them in Buleleng.
 For those who are keen to see archaeological artefacts, these can be found in Timur.

 The collections stored in this museum can be classified as a prehistoric object collection.
 They keep a stock of artefacts that can be traced back to the megalithic period, like a sarcophagus, bronze statues from the height of the Hindu and Buddha eras, superstitious formulas, ethnographic objects, religious ceremony tools, stupika clay, many ancient tools and weapons among many others.
 It also houses different Balinese looms and ancient calendars.